arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Accessing the HTTPS endpoint in the compute emulator_

 1. Close the browser window.
-You will now create a self-signed certificate and deploy the application to Windows Azure.
+You will now create a self-signed certificate and deploy the application to Microsoft Azure.

 1. Do not close the project in Visual Studio.
 You will need it shortly.

 <a name="Ex4Task2" />
-#### Task 2 â€“ Creating a Self-Signed Certificate ####
+#### Task 2 – Creating a Self-Signed Certificate ####

-In this task, you will create a self-signed certificate that you can upload to the Windows Azure Developer Portal to configure an SSL endpoint for your application.
+In this task, you will create a self-signed certificate that you can upload to the Microsoft Azure Developer Portal to configure an SSL endpoint for your application.

 >**Note:** if you are unable to use Internet Information Services (IIS) Manager in your environment, you may skip this task.
-Instead, you can find a self-signed certificate that you can use among the labâ€™s resources.
+Instead, you can find a self-signed certificate that you can use among the lab’s resources.

 >To install the certificate, open Windows Explorer, browse to **Assets** in the **Source** folder of the lab and then double-click the **MyTodoCertificate.pfx** file to install the certificate using the **Certificate Import Wizard**.
 Select **Local Machine** as the store location and use "password1" (without the quotation marks) as the password.
 Use default values for all other options.